Anastasiia Bachynska, Angelina Radivilova, Yana Fedorova, Diana Varinska, and Valeriia Osipova of Ukraine

 Both Ukraine and Australia are bubble teams for qualifying to the Olympic Games.
 Australia got close to the top 12 last year, but a few recent injuries and replacements could affect their overall scoring potential…though with heavy hitters like Georgia Godwin, Emma Nedov, and Georgia-Rose Brown holding down the fort, I wouldn’t count them out right away.

 Ukraine, meanwhile, has its best team in literally forever, and if they can just hit — and hold on for 11 more subdivisions — I think they absolutely have a shot at cracking the top 12, especially if other teams have it rough.
-Anastasiia Bachynska and Diana Varinska will lead the team as the top scorers, while Angelina Radivilova is a strong leader, and they’ll see key scores from Yana Fedorova and Valeriia Osipova to round them out.
+Anastasiia Bachynska and Diana Varinska will help the team as the top scorers, while Angelina Radivilova is a strong leader, and they’ll see key scores from Yana Fedorova and Valeriia Osipova to round them out.

 This subdivision has a few with the potential to make the all-around final.
 Ukraine’s Varinska and Bachynska should get there pretty easily, with Radivilova a backup option, and Australia’s Godwin should also be a strong option for the final, with Nedov also competing all four events and showing the potential to score around what she’d need to make it.